 The chance for significant, easy profits can inspire unethical debt management services to encourage people to sign up for services that are not in their best financial interest.

 Given that many people have difficulty sticking with a debt management program, or encounter sudden financial emergencies during the course of a debt repayment plan, it makes sense to ask up front what will happen if you miss a payment, are late with a payment, or may not be able to make your full contribution.

-However the service chooses to label itself, play it safe by using credit counseling and debt management services accredited through the Financial Counseling Association of America or the National Foundation for Credit Counseling.
+Whether the debt management service you are investigating is for-profit or non-profit, play it safe by using credit counseling and debt management services accredited through the Financial Counseling Association of America or the National Foundation for Credit Counseling.
 It is far less likely that an accredited organization will charge excessive fees or try to take advantage of you, than it is for an organization that is not accredited.

 Before you sign on for a debt consolidation loan, consider your alternatives:

 Sometimes all you have to do is contact a creditor and ask for a break.
 That is, if you simply call them up and ask some creditors will offer you a lower interest rate, or will waive certain fees associated with your accounts.
 This is most often true of credit card companies.

 You may be better served by seeking a debt consolidation loan.
 If you qualify for a debt consolidation loan, compare the payments you would have to make under the loan to the amount that a debt management service will charge to pay down your debts.
 Choose the option that is in your financial best interest.

 You may also be better served by using a traditional lender, as opposed to a debt consolidation service.

 Unsecured Loans: If your credit is relatively good and you are employed, you may be able to obtain an unsecured personal loan that you can use to pay off some of your higher interest debt, such as your credit card debt.